BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 -------------------

 A lot of rules contains same code piece:
-   - if
+   - If...
+Else
    - Mapping
-   - ...
+   - Lookups, etc

 The best practice is to copy a pattern available in this section and adapt to your particular case.
 You are then sure to have good basis for your coding.
 Each page in this section will cover a common scenario.

 Each page contains:
 - A code template or example of Best Practice
 - Explanation for the recommended method

 This section will assume basic familiarity with programming terminology and concepts.
 Beyond this three part structure, further reading and explaination for the feature will refer to the core GAIN Studio guide documentation.

 Focus
 -----